-In general, bonds are meant to guarantee that one individual or entity will perform according to the specifications of a contract, ordinance, or other requirement.
+In general, business bonds are meant to guarantee that one individual or entity will perform according to the specifications of a contract, ordinance, or other requirement.
 Common types are Surety Bonds, Contract Bonds, Judicial and Probate Bonds, and License and Permit Bonds.
 Click on "Get a Quote" and we will contact you.

 A Fidelity Bond protects bondholder clients from theft by employees of the bond holder.
 This type of bond is very close to traditional insurance - in this case it protects the employer/bond holder from employee dishonesty.
 Fidelity Bonds are often purchased by businesses employing high-risk employees.